 CEP has a long track record of providing training courses and capacity building in a range of topics, including environmental assessment, spatial planning and climate change adaptation.
 These have been as tailor-made in-house training workshops and in association with external organisations (e.g. Imperial College London School of Continuing Professional Development; Local Government Association, Environment Agency, Historic Scotland).
-Our recent training programmes, run in association with the Ecosystems Knowledge Network can be seen below, the first of which is repeated in 2018 and is now booking.
+Our recent training programmes, run in association with the Ecosystems Knowledge Network can be seen below, the first of which was repeated in November 2018 and will happen next in June 2019.

 The ecosystem services concept is an increasingly popular way of describing the diverse range of benefits people receive from the environment.
 It is a term used in national and local planning policy in various jurisdictions of the UK with a view to ensuring that planning and management decisions build resilience and take into account the multiple benefits provided by the natural environment.
 Natural capital is a popular term too, referring to the 'stock' of natural features and processes that collectively provide ‘flows’ of ecosystem services.
 Businesses and the public sector are beginning to undertake natural capital assessments of areas of land they own or depend on.